Towards Lifelong Dialogue Agents via Timeline-based Memory Management: The TeaBag Dataset

 \section{The \teabag\,\texttt{TeaBag} Dataset}

-We curate \teabag\,\texttt{TeaBag}, a dataset for \teafarm evaluation on MSC and CC. \texttt{TeaBag} consists of: \begin{itemize} \item 100 episodes of original conversations from Multi-Session Chat and Conversational Chronicles (session 1-5; 50 episodes from each dataset) \item Two pairs of counterfactual QAs for each episode (200 pairs in total). \item Two synthesized session 6 for each episode (thus 200 in total), each of which naturally leads to one of the counterfactual questions. \end{itemize} This dataset is made with GPT-4.
+As a byproduct of \teafarm, we curate \teabag\,\texttt{TeaBag}, a dataset for \teafarm evaluation on MSC and CC. \texttt{TeaBag} consists of: \begin{itemize} \item 100 episodes of original conversations from Multi-Session Chat and Conversational Chronicles (session 1-5; 50 episodes from each dataset) \item Two pairs of counterfactual QAs for each episode (200 pairs in total). \item Two synthesized follow-up conversations (\ie, session 6) for each episode (thus 200 in total), each of which naturally guides the conversation from session 5 towards one of the counterfactual questions. \end{itemize} This dataset is made with GPT-4.
 The prompt for generation is in Appendix~\ref{app:prompts}.
 We expect future work to apply \texttt{TeaBag} to stress-test if their dialogue system can correctly reference past conversations.

 \texttt{TeaBag} does not contain personally identifying information, as it is generated based on datasets where all contents are pure artificial creation, rather than contents collected from the real-world.
 Also, we have tried our best to confirm that this dataset does not contain any offensive content.